pablodecm/paper-inferno/paper/paper.md

 binned likelihood function.
 Given the already mentioned intractable form of the generative process
 $p(\boldsymbol{x}| \boldsymbol{\theta})$, the resulting
-likelihood does not correspond to the generative model but it is a non-parametric approximation based on the distribution of the summary statistic for simulated observations.
+likelihood does not correspond to the generative model and is a non-parametric approximation based on the distribution of the summary statistic for simulated observations.